 I am fascinated with the evolving ways we can acquire goods and services.
 The many changes in technology have had an immense impact on the possibilities of what goods we can discover, afford, have access to as well as how and when we can get them.
-New technology changes how we get items and what we want.
+New technology changes how we purchase items and what we want.
 New norms and expectations will impact customer satisfaction as well as encourage different types of business models.
-We have a long way to go in both the technology and platforms we use.
+We have a long way yet to go with both the technology and platforms we use.
 I am very fortunate to be working in this field with a great company.

 Projects (just for fun)

-These are a few of the just for fun projects that I have worked over the years.
+These are a few of the “just for fun” projects that I have worked over the years.

 I have enjoyed a number of endurance sports including endurance biking, running, and triathlon.

 I am an avid reader (listener) on many topics including psychology, business, marketing, optimization, philosophy, sociology, technology, startups, and design.
 I often take notes and want quick access and to share many of the important ideas in them.

 Normative Ethics (a topic I think about often)

 What can we ground normative ethics in that will be true in all situations?

 Good consequences are the end goal but we often use non-consequences based tools (rules, virtues) in day to day moral decision making. (thinking fast and consequentially)